4paradigm/OpenMLDB/docs/en/conf.md

 #--name_server_task_wait_time=1000
 # The maximum time to execute the task, if it exceeds, it will log
 #--name_server_op_execute_timeout=7200000
-# Get the time interval of the task
+# The time interval of receiving the status of the next task
 #--get_task_status_interval=2000
-# Get the time interval for table status
+# The time interval of receiving the status of the next table
 #--get_table_status_interval=2000
 # Check the minimum difference of binlog synchronization progress, if the master-slave offset is less than this value, the task has been successfully synchronized
 #--check_binlog_sync_progress_delta=100000